 Less than a week before Ukraine's presidential elections, it's still uncertain whether access to voting stations can be facilitated at all.
 The election commission in Kyiv has spoken of massive problems in the embattled east of the country.

-Due to fighting between government troops and heavily-armed pro-Russian separatists, the government says many areas have not even been able to begin preparations for the election, with making it impossible to hold a fair vote in the eastern Ukrainian provinces of Donetsk and Luhansk.
+Due to fighting between government troops and heavily-armed pro-Russian separatists, the government says many areas have not even been able to begin preparations for the election, with current conditions making it impossible to hold a fair vote in the eastern Ukrainian provinces of Donetsk and Luhansk.

 The result?
 The Ukraine government warns that without decisive action from security forces, nearly two million voters could be prevented from voting.